Chabulsqu/jammming/README.md

 The project was made using the following libraries (among others):
 * React v18: The entire project is built on top of it, not much to say.
-* CSS Modules: Aside from src/index.css, all the rest of the styles are applied via specific CSS modules for each component and imported on JavaScript as the default import `styles`.
+* CSS inline styling: Aside from src/index.css, all the rest of the styles are applied via specific CSS rules applied to each element using their `style`property.
 * Vite: This project has been one of the first ones I made with Vite and I feel it is a way more compelling tool than other tools like CRA (Create React App).
 It also allows for the use of plugins like Vite, which has helped me a lot during the realization of this project, when needing to run `window.crypto.subtle.digest` on a secure Localhost environment (HTTPS).
-* Jest:
-* React Testing Library (RTL): Used for.
-\

 ### Testing